kabir-jolly/nasal_cycle/README.md

 ## wav_data_smoothing.py
 Two attempts at smoothing the data by (1) using a moving average across sets of timesteps in the audio file and (2) using a convolutional based approach to downsample the input.

+## calculate_energy.py
+Calculates the energy value of an input audio file.
+Does this before and after removing ambient noise.
+This is done by feeding in another audio file containing a recording of ambient noise in the room and subtracts it from the recorded exhalations.

 ## data_and_ouputs
 Graphs, data dumps, and audio files used before and after processing.